souravDAS0/taskAppDA/README.md

 ## clone Repo Locally

-Type `git clone https://github.com/souravDAS0/taskAppDA.git` to clone the Repo in your Local machine.
+Run `git clone https://github.com/souravDAS0/taskAppDA.git` to clone the Repo in your Local machine.

 ## install node_modules

 Run `npm install` for installing node_modules in the project directory.
+If any error occurs then run `npm instal --force` to successfully install the node_modules.

 ## Development server